-- A. Accessory Uses: accessory uses shall comply with all requirements for the primary use except where specifically modified by this title and shall comply with the following limitations: - 1.
-No sales shall be made from a greenhouse or hothouse maintained as accessory to a dwelling. - 2.
-A home occupation, when conducted as an accessory use to a dwelling in a residential zone, shall be subject to the following limitations: - a.
-No exterior display shall be permitted. - b.
-Exterior signs shall be restricted to those generally permitted in the zoning district in which the home occupation is located. - c.
-No exterior storage of materials shall be permitted. - d.
-There shall be no other exterior indication of the home occupation or variation from the residential character of the principal building. - B. Accessory Dwellings: Accessory Dwellings are allowed as permitted uses in the following zones: R-1, R-2, CD-1, CD-3, CD-R1, CD-R2, or anywhere single-family dwellings are outright permitted.
-Accessory dwellings shall comply with all requirements of the primary use except where specifically modified by the title and shall comply with the following limitations: - 1.
-Accessory Dwelling Units are prohibited from use as a Vacation Rental Dwelling in all zones.
-Accessory Dwelling Units are also prohibited on properties designated as Vacation Rental Dwellings.
+- A. Accessory Uses: accessory uses shall comply with all requirements for the primary use except where specifically modified by this title and shall comply with the following limitations: - No sales shall be made from a greenhouse or hothouse maintained as accessory to a dwelling. - A home occupation, when conducted as an accessory use to a dwelling in a residential zone, shall be subject to the following limitations: - a.
+No exterior display shall be permitted. - Exterior signs shall be restricted to those generally permitted in the zoning district in which the home occupation is located. - No exterior storage of materials shall be permitted. - There shall be no other exterior indication of the home occupation or variation from the residential character of the principal building. - B. Accessory Dwellings: Accessory Dwellings are allowed as permitted uses in the following zones: R-1, R-2, CD-1, CD-3, CD-R1, CD-R2, or anywhere a single-family dwellings are outright permitted.
+Accessory dwellings shall comply with all requirements of the primary use except where specifically modified by the title and shall comply with the following limitations: - Accessory Dwelling Units are prohibited from use as a Vacation Rental Dwelling in all zones.
+Accessory Dwelling Units are also prohibited on properties designated as Vacation Rental Dwellings. - A detached Accessory Dwelling shall not exceed 650 square feet of floor area, or 40 percent of the primary dwelling's floor area, whichever is smaller. - An attached or interior Accessory Dwelling shall not exceed 650 square feet of floor area, or 40 percent of the primary dwelling's floor area, whichever is smaller.

-- 2. A detached Accessory Dwelling shall not exceed 650 square feet of floor area, or 40 percent of the primary dwelling's floor area, whichever is smaller. - 3.
-An attached or interior Accessory Dwelling shall not exceed 650 square feet of floor area, or 40 percent of the primary dwelling's floor area, whichever is smaller.
-However, Accessory Dwellings that result from the conversion of a level or floor (e.g., basement, attic, or second story) of the primary dwelling may occupy the entire level or floor, even if the floor area of the Accessory Dwelling would be more than 650 square feet. - 4.
-Development of an Accessory Dwelling Unit shall require the payment of a system development charge in rough proportionality to the amount charged for a single-family dwelling based on size.
-As the floor area of an ADU is limited to 40% of the floor area of the primary residence, the SDC for an ADU will be \$5,500, which is 40% of the \$13,750 charged for a single-family dwelling. - 5.
-Detached Accessory Dwelling Units shall have electric meters separate from the primary residence.
+However, Accessory Dwellings that result from the conversion of a level or floor (e.g., basement, attic, or second story) of the primary dwelling may occupy the entire level or floor, even if the floor area of the Accessory Dwelling would be more than 650 square feet.

+- One additional off-street parking space, beyond the two required for a single-family dwelling, is required for an accessory dwelling. - 5.
+Development of an Accessory Dwelling Unit (DU) shall require the payment of a systems development charge in rough proportionality to the amount charged for a single-family dwelling based on size.
+As the floor area of an ADU is limited to 40% of the floor area of the primary residence, the SDC for an ADU will be \$5,500, which is 40% of the \$13,750 charged for a single-family dwelling. - Detached Accessory Dwelling Units shall have electric and water meters separate from the primary residence.
 For attached Accessory Dwelling Units, separate metering is optional.

-17.104.025 Fence and wall standards
+17.104.025 Fence and wall standards (new)